benn888/PRONAME/README.md

 | sample9 | 31843 |

-The new scatterplot `LengthvsQualityScatterPlot_HQ_duplex.png` allows visualizing the impact of these filterings on the read quality and length distributions:
+The new scatterplot `LengthvsQualityScatterPlot_HQ_duplex.png` (or `LengthvsQualityScatterPlot_HQ_duplex.html`) allows visualizing the impact of these filterings on the read quality and length distributions:

 ![HQ_Duplex_scatterplot](./images/LengthvsQualityScatterPlot_HQ_duplex.png?raw=true "HQ_Duplex_scatterplot")